 And this is also my story: the simple pleasure of the allotment (and a yoga class) after hard job in higher education, childrens’ needs and money worries.
 Yoga and food growing come together in Viveka Gardens Yoga Farm.
-Join me for Yoga and Food Growing retreats in May and July, and usually some part of any day or weekend retreat here.
-There are also opportunities for work exchange.
+Join me for Yoga and Food Growing retreats at the spring and autumn solstices, summer equinox and July, weekend and day retreats There are also opportunities for work exchange.

-Yoga and food growing retreats feature in 2019, the Joy of Germination!
+Yoga and food growing retreats feature in 2020 again, the Joy of Germination!
 Did you know that touching the earth reduces inflammation more than any amount of antioxidant superfoods?
 Eat those too, though.

 Yoga and the allotment were my twin sources of joy, relaxation, energy and creativity as a single working mum in London.
 These two practices supported my mental and physical wellbeing over 20 years or so, and spiritual growth.
-My passions have become my profession, way of life and mission to share the simple connection that both bring, re-connection to self, land, others and wider consciousness…and it starts with popping a bean seed in some compost as we’ll do on the Gentle Retreat, planting out on the second May Bank Holiday retreat, and have the Honour of Harvesting end of July.
+My passions have become my profession, way of life and mission to share the simple connection that both bring, re-connection to self, land, others and wider consciousness…and it starts with popping a bean seed in some compost as we’ll do on the Spring Equinox retreat…see right for details of day and weekend retreats.